-"If a traveler comes to a fork in the road, the $\ell^1$ norm tells him to turn either left or right, which the $\ell^2$ norm tells him to head straight for the bushes." - A. Tarantola be obtained via an inverse Wishart prior on the covariance matrix; the LASSO solution via a Laplace prior on the covariance matrix.
+&lt;sup>8 "If a traveler comes to a fork in the road, the $\ell^1$ norm tells him to turn either left or right, which the $\ell^2$ norm tells him to head straight for the bushes." - A. Tarantola

 The advantages of the Bayesian viewpoint are as usual: the inference is model-based, everything has a well-defined distribution, the assumptions are transparent, and the model can be made as complex as one wants and still follow the basic desiderata of probability theory as logic (Chap 2).
 Thus, while in elementary cases (and given suitable choices) the Bayesian solution may yield the good old OLS solution, the framework offers much more flexibility when complex (e.g. hierarchical) models are warranted (see, Gelman et al., 2013, Chap.
-14, for an indepth treatment), or when less friendly distributions are encountered.
+14, for an in-depth treatment), or when less friendly distributions are encountered.